Roy Face: Early life

-Face was born on February 20, 1928, in Stephentown, New York.
-His parents were Joseph A. Face, Sr. and Bessie Rose (Williams) Face.
-Among other things, Joseph worked in a saw mill, as a farmer, started his own logging business and was a teamster handling horses for the Stephentown highway department.
+Face was born in Stephentown, New York, on February 20, 1928.
+His parents were Joseph A. Face Sr. and Bessie Rose (Williams) Face.
+Among other things, Joseph worked in a saw mill, as a farmer, started his own logging business, and was a teamster handling horses for the Stephentown highway department.
 Joseph was also a well-known square dance caller from the 1920s to the 1950s.
-As a child, Face would repeatedly find himself in trouble with his father for throwing stones through glass windows.
+As a child, Face frequently incurred the wrath of his father for throwing stones through glass windows.

-Face pitched for the baseball team at Averill Park High School, near Albany, New York.
+Face was a member of the baseball team at Averill Park High School, near Albany, New York.
 He pitched the team to a conference championship in 1945.
 He then served in the U.S. Army from February 1946 to July 1947, where he was on the base softball team.